Learn Judo

 Beginner Practice:

 Here is where it all starts.
 Starting with falling, throwing and pinning, along with etiquette, basic judo knowledge and strength and flexibility building.
 Beginners start warm ups with the entire group before sectioning for more focused exercises.
 Building skills for keeping safe on the mat and confident when it’s time to join the larger group.
+Beginner practices occur during their junior or senior core practice times on Tuesday and Thursday.
+For juniors, starting age is 6 years old.

 Judo for Women Practice:

-A one hour, for women only, weekly additional practice to strengthen the judo you’ve been working hard to build from the other weekly Core practices.
+Currently on pause – A one hour, for women only, weekly additional practice to strengthen the judo you’ve been working hard to build from the other weekly Core practices.
 All levels, beginner to advanced welcome.

 Saturday Competition Practice: